mwermelinger/m269-library/README.md

 ## Usage

+Put your Python file in the working folder, i.e. 'above' the `lib` subfolder.
+Start your program with, for example,
-Your Python programs in the working folder can simply start with `from lib.stack import Stack` to use the stack data structure, or `from lib.sort import bubble_sort` to use the bubble sort algorithm.
+`from lib.stack import Stack` to use the stack data structure, or `from lib.sort import bubble_sort` to use the bubble sort algorithm.

 To see what algorithms and data structures are available, open the HTML files in the `help` folder.
-You can get the same documentation in the Python shell, by typing for example
+You can get the same documentation in the Python shell (if run from the working folder), by typing for example
 ```
 >>> import lib.stack
 >>> help(lib.stack)